ReCheck-io/hammerJ/README.md

 ### Getting started
 The main methods exported for usage are a few.
 To see more detailed explanations and examples [click here](docs/index.md).

-- newKeyPair( seedphrase ) - where the seedphrase is String
+- **newKeyPair ( seedphrase )** - where the seedphrase is String.
-- login( keys, challenge ) - the user's keyPair and the challenge to enter the GUI, if the user wants
+- **login ( keys, challenge )** - the user's keyPair and the challenge to enter the GUI, if the user wants.
+This function gives the user a token with which to operate in the service.
-- openFile(fileChainID,keys) - will get the payload of the respective file
+- **openFile ( fileChainID, keys )** - will get the payload of the respective file from the service.
-- downloadFile(fileChainID, keys, directory) - will convert the payload taken from _openFile()_. for the file, have the name and suffix from the name and convert accordingly into the specified directory.
+- **downloadFile ( fileChainID, keys, directory )** - will convert the payload taken from _openFile()_. for the file, have the filename and suffix from the specified name and suffix uploaded and convert accordingly into the specified local directory.
-- store(dataPath, keys) - you have to specify the full path of the file, or just the name, if the file is in the program's folder and the keys of the user
+- **store ( dataPath, keys )** - uploads the file on the server.
+You have to specify the full path of the file, or just the name, if the file is in the program's folder and the keys of the user
-- execSelection(selectionHash, keys) - this method executes several actions.
+- **execSelection ( selectionHash, keys )** - this method executes several actions.
 Depending on the hash, it can open, share or sign a file.

 ### hammerJ can be used for: